NC Veterinary Pain Short Course

 Course consists of lectures with comprehensive lecture handouts and representative papers

-This program has applied for 16.5 hours of veterinary continuing education credit in jurisdictions that recognize RACE approval.
+This program is approved for 16.5 hours of veterinary continuing education credit in jurisdictions that recognize RACE approval.

 Schedule Thursday April 20

 |1:00 – 1:30pm||Comparative neuroanatomy of head sensory system||Stacie Gallenstein|

 |1:30 – 2:15pm||Comparative biology of TG vs. DRG||Josh Emrick|

 |2:15 – 3:15pm||Neurobiology of H&N radiation associated pain||Mike Nolan|

 |3:30 – 4:30pm||Neurobiology of the TG in comparison to the DRG||Yong Chen|

 |4:30 – 5:30pm||Assessment of ‘head pain’ – challenges and solutions||Paulo Steagall|